Fake News, Disinformation, and Deepfakes: Leveraging Distributed Ledger Technologies and Blockchain to Combat Digital Deception and Counterfeit Reality: DLT-based applications to combat digital deception

-\paragraph{Provenance and ownership} the use of DLT technology would also allow for making content forgery almost impossible by demonstrating its origin and, in case of detecting a counterfeit, it would make the owner accountable.
+\item{Provenance and ownership services:} the use of DLT technology would also allow for making content forgery almost impossible by demonstrating its origin and, in case of detecting a counterfeit, it would make the owner accountable.
 For instance, Huckle et al. \cite{Huckle2017} proposed an Ethereum framework with standardized metadata for the verification of the authenticity and the provenance of digital media.
-Such a prototype uses \ac{IPFS} \cite{IPFS}, a P2P content-addressed file system.
 However, the ability of the proposed system to find fake resources is somewhat limited (i.e., it is not able to prove the authenticity of a story as a whole).
-A similar solution is described in \cite{Huckle2017}, where the authors present an early prototype of the `Provenator', which stores provenance metadata (i.e., objects, events, agents and rights) on an Ethereum blockchain that allows users to check the provenance of media resources.
-The solution assumes that the Provenator was used to document the resource in the first place.
-Although the solution solves the provenance issue, its ability to find digital deception is rather limited.
+A similar solution is described in \cite{Huckle2017}, where the authors present an early prototype of the `Provenator', which stores provenance metadata (i.e., objects, events, agents and rights) on the Ethereum blockchain and allows users to check the provenance of media resources.